 A new $200 million, 300,000-square-foot retail complex at Pier 17 in Lower Manhattan will also have rooftop event space and is meant to compete with similar buildings such as Brookfield Place (formerly known as the World Financial Center) and the World Trade Center.
 Similar retailers and international companies can be found in all three buildings, but Howard Hughes is hoping to make the South Street Seaport as much a destination as the other two landmarks.

 To help encourage retailers, the rents will be lower than at the other buildings to make the place truly meant for New Yorkers, rather than tourists.

 Seward Park Renewal

-The first step is the construct of a 1.65-million-square-foot, mixed-use project in and around Seward Park, a park and playground.
-The six acre site is amongst the largest undeveloped areas of the city and will eventually include 1,000 units of housing (half of which must be permanently affordable) as well as a 15,000-square-foot open space, a school, a community center, 250,000 square feet of office property, and a mix of retail spaces.
+The first step is the construct of a 1.65-million-square-foot, mixed-use project in and around Seward Park, a park, and playground.
+The six-acre site is amongst the largest undeveloped areas of the city and will eventually include 1,000 units of housing (half of which must be permanently affordable) as well as 15,000-square-foot open space, a school, a community center, 250,000 square feet of office property, and a mix of retail spaces.

 The project will close a gap between Delancey Street and Grand Street and will hopefully also spur landlords to upgrade their properties to bring more traffic to the streets and fewer empty lots.